Have you heard that Humane Canada is presenting Canada’s first national conference on the violence link in December?

 - Alex Janse: Animal Cruelty Resource Counsel for British Columbia with the BC Ministry of Justice, thought leader on animal cruelty prosecution, and a key advisor for Canada’s National Centre for the Prosecution of Animal Cruelty.
 She is co-presenting on Investigation and Prosecution of Animal Abuse and Neglect.

-- Dr. Frank Ascione: an internationally-renowned researcher and author on the development of antisocial and prosocial behavior in children and Scholar-in Residence at the Graduate School of Social Work of the University of Denver.
+- Dr. Frank Ascione: an internationally-renowned researcher and author on the development of antisocial and prosocial behaviour in children and Scholar-in Residence at the Graduate School of Social Work of the University of Denver.
 He is presenting on The Roots of Animal Abuse and Neglect and the Connections to Interpersonal and Societal Violence.

 Who is this conference for?
 Police officers, Crown prosecutors, judges, animal cruelty enforcement personnel, veterinarians, social workers, first responders, animal welfare advocates and policy experts.
 All of these key stakeholders in the fight against violence and abuse will gather for cross-training on these issues so we can begin to take real action on preventing the cycles of abuse that harm both animals and people.

 *Source: Dealing with Animal Abuse to Alleviate Family Violence.
 Zorza, Joan.
 Family & Intimate Partner Violence Quarterly.
 Spring 2010.
 Vol. 2 Issue 4, page 345.